michalfapso/thingsboard_docker_https/README.md

 ```
 cp docker-compose.yml.tb_swag_watchtower docker-compose.yml
 ```
-Edit it to match your server setup and run:
+Edit it to match your server setup.
+Set the `URL` parameter in the `swag` service's environment params in `docker-compose.yml` to match your server's url (e.g. mydomain.com) and make sure to have a wildcard DNS A record `*.mydomain.com` pointing to your server's IP address.

+Run:
 ```
 docker-compose up -d
 ```
+After a minute or two, you should be able to load your Thingsboard webapp at https://tb.mydomain.com

 **Warning:** Let's Encrypt has a limit of 5 requests per week, so if you plan to experiment with the configuration a bit, set `STAGING=true` in the `swag` service environment params.